alimardonbegov/games/README.md

 The project was created in goal of study.
 All pages was designed by myself.
 There are some features in animation that was found in open source, but a little bit corrected in term of project style.

+Open the project on CodeSandbox by the [link](https://y10fx6.csb.app/), that connected to this repository and synchronized.

 There are lists of updates for the future:

 1. Make filter by: